mawansui/mawansui.github.io/_pages/about.md

 Other Interests
 ===

 In my free time, I like to compose music, read books, and study.
 I am also an author of several blogs on chemoinformatics, where I post chemoinformatics-related content.

-Links will come shortly.
-Please update.
+As such, I manage the `@chemoinfo` Instagram account ([https://instagram.com/chemoinfo](https://instagram.com/chemoinfo)) and a Medium page unpretensiously called `chemoinformatics` ([https://medium.com/chemoinformatics](https://medium.com/chemoinformatics)).
+I invite you to kindly visit them as well!